Filter Options

 What can I expect from a Botswana safari?

 “The normal safari day begins early, usually before sunrise, with a wake-up call from a staff member who may bring tea or coffee.
-The aim is invariably to get you out on the trail as early as possible – the hours around sunrise, and those around sunset, are the best times to find and view wildlife.
+The aim is invariably to get you out on the trail as early as possible, as the hours around sunrise (and those around sunset) are the best times to find and view wildlife.
 Once out on the trail, you’ll spend a couple of hours or more in an open-sided safari vehicle.
 Unless you’ve paid extra for a private vehicle, you’ll usually share the vehicle with other lodge or camp guests.
 Also in the car will be a driver and guide.
 Some places also send a tracker.
 Unless there’s a lot of wildlife action happening out on the trail, you’ll return to camp mid-morning for a proper breakfast, after which there’s often time to relax until lunch.
-More down time follows after lunch before afternoon tea (often called High Tea) around 3 PM or 3:30 PM, before the sunset game drive, which often finishes with the traditional ‘Sundowner’ – the guide and driver will choose a pretty place to watch the sunset while you toast the day with the drink of your choice.
+More downtime follows after lunch before afternoon tea (often called high tea) around 3 PM or 3:30 PM.
+This is followed by a sunset game drive, which often finishes with the traditional ‘sundowner’ – the guide and driver will choose a pretty place to watch the sunset while you toast the day with the drink of your choice.
 Dinner follows, then an early night in readiness for the next day’s safari.”

 8